gohugoio/hugo/content/en/content-management/multilingual.md

 {{< /code-toggle >}}

-At render, Hugo will build both `/about/` and `fr/a-propos/` while maintaning their translation linking.
+At render, Hugo will build both `/about/` and `/fr/a-propos/` while maintaining their translation linking.

 {{% note %}}
-If using `url`, remember to include the language part as well: `fr/compagnie/a-propos/`.
+If using `url`, remember to include the language part as well: `/fr/compagnie/a-propos/`.
 {{%/ note %}}

 ### Page Bundles